 Consequently in the FF steady state, assets are not so persistently accumulated across generations and wealth inequality decreases.
-Gini coefficient of wealth inequality is 0.48 in the PAYG benchmark steady state while in the FF benchmark steady state it is 0.45.
-De Nardi et al. (1999) and Fuster (1999) find similar decrease of Gini coefficient.
+The Gini coefficient of wealth inequality is 0.48 in the PAYG benchmark steady state while in the FF benchmark steady state it is 0.45.
+De Nardi et al. (1999) and Fuster (1999) find a similar decrease in the Gini coefficient.